lijiulong/SqlManager/HOWTO.md

 `AppDomain.CurrentDomain.BaseDirectory`.

 In some cases, you may not want to put query files together with executables.
 The customized configuration section `ModelRegistrationSection` will be able to accomplish this job.
-To use this section, you need to import it from assembly like this:
+To use this section, you need to import it from SqlManager assembly like this:

 ```XML
 <configuration>